LIU-Binbin/much-worse-jekyll-theme/index.md

 permalink: /
 ---

-{% include image.html url="images/photo.jpg" caption="" max_width="300px" align="right" %}
+{% include image.html url="images/photo.jpeg" caption="" max_width="300px" align="right" %}

-Welcome!
-I am ## Binbin LIU --, a physics master's student in Prof. Xian-Lei Sheng’s group at Beihang University, after my bachelor’s degree at the same University.
+I am a physics master's student in Prof. Xian-Lei Sheng’s group at Beihang University, after my bachelor’s degree at the same University.
 I have broad research interests in topological condensed matter physics and material’s transport.
 I am currently looking for a Ph.
 D. position in related fields, focusing on computations and theories.
 I am also interested in doing experiments.

 ## Contact